- 1. Visit the Underground River of Palawan

 4. Lounge in Puerto Princesa Beaches

-You don't have to hop on a boat for island-hopping packages to relax on some of the white sand beaches in Puerto Princesa.
-Tourist attractions like Nagtabon Beach, Sabang Beach, and Talaudyong Beach are easily accessible by land travel.
+You don't have to hop on a boat for island-hopping packages to relax on some of the white sand beaches here.
+Puerto Princesa attractions like Nagtabon Beach, Sabang Beach, and Talaudyong Beach are easily accessible by land travel.

 If you're the type who wants to lounge on the shore and get a tan or want the relaxing sounds of the waves as your background music, then Puerto Princesa won't disappoint.